MileHacker Logo

 Departure Timing

-As of the BEGINNING of 2024, no specific exit fees or taxes are collected when you depart Thailand by air or sea.
-Any airport departure taxes usually have inclusion in the price of your airline ticket.
+As of the BEGINNING of 2024, no departure taxes apply are collected when you depart Thailand by air or sea.
+Any departing from the airport taxes usually have inclusion in the price of your airline ticket.

 Airport Departure

-• International Flights: Arrive at KBV or HKT at least 2-3 hours before scheduled departure.
+• International Flights: Arrive at KBV or HKT at least 2-BE there 3 hours before your flight.

 • Domestic Flights: Arrive at the airport 1.5-2 hours before departure.